Inside the world of Private Label Coffee Roasting Services

 Coffee roasting is not about how many kilos of coffee per hour you bag......it's about how high can your score in quality and consistency.

-When it comes to coffee quality, there are some fundamental principles that are required to be built and implemented to ensure quality is maintained - these are not paper-based, ISO-9000 or HACAAP approved - they are the common sense areas of ensuring the raw and finished products are handled with the utmost care to preserve quality.
+When it comes to coffee quality, there are some fundamental principles that are required to be built and implemented to ensure quality is maintained - these are not paper-based, ISO-9000 or HACAAP approved - but instead simple and common sense methods of ensuring critical items such as raw and finished products are handled with the utmost care to preserve quality.

-It's ironic that a HACAAP consultant attending to our premises had zero experience in coffee roasting facilities, then proceeded to ask for help in preparing a series of questions that could be used on forms to "tick the boxes" to become accredited.
+A HACAAP consultant attending to our premises many years ago had zero experience in coffee roasting facilities, then proceeded to ask a series of really vague questions masquerading in a plea for help to prepare a series of questions that could be used on forms to "tick the boxes" and become accredited.
+We were obligated to attain this HACAAP certification by a client, yet the entire process was a bizarre waste of time.
+The HACAAP consultant gave us no value-add during and after the engagement, except the "sign off".

 At Carlini, our 40 years of engineering, technical excellence and industry leading performance means we know every aspect of the coffee life-cycle inside-out.